 |"A landrace is a variety that has been purposely maintained as a diverse gene pool to help it be more adaptive to harsh conditions."
 AdaptiveSeeds.com 2012 seed catalog.|

 To western peoples access to traditional landrace crops is extremely limited, so it is often necessary to create our own.
 The method most commonly used is to plant approximately equal amounts of seed from several different sources and varieties.
 We recomend using heirlooms, open pollinated varieties, and appropriately screened hybrids.
 It is common to plant together the seeds from 5-50 varieties to make the original mass cross.
 The seeds produced by this mass cross are a new landrace.
 With the first harvest of seed, and in the following years the land-race is tailored to each garden and to each region by survival-of-the-fittest selection.
 Landraces that have been selected to thrive in my arid very sunny high-altitude garden grow much better for me than typical off-the-shelf seeds that were produced in humid semi-overcast regions.
 Sometimes as many as 100-200 varieties are planted, which may turn into hybrid swarm breeding if multiple species, or extremely diverse phenotypes are included.Maintaining an adaptivar Landrace

-When creating a landrace include seeds that are available from individuals via the black market (blogs, online auction sites, open source seed breeding projects, local gardeners, seed swaps).
+When creating a landrace include seeds that are available from individuals via the free market (blogs, online auction sites, open source seed breeding projects, local gardeners, seed swaps).
 Seeds grown by your neighbors and your local farmer's market should be included if possible since they are already one year ahead in adapting to your locality.
 Due to cytoplasmic male sterility we recommend that hybrids not be used in the creation of landraces for the following crops: carrots, cabbage, broccoli, onions, beets, potatoes.
 The following species are generally considered safe even if hybridized: spinach, cantaloupe, squash, tomato, beans, peas.
 Even open pollinated and heirloom crops have been contaminated by cytoplasmic male sterility.
 We recomend that all landrace crops be screened routinely to eliminate male sterility.
 The screening in many species is as simple as looking at the flowers and culling any plants that lack anthers or pollen.